AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Flags infix calls to binary operators ``/``, ``=``, ``/=``, ``>``, ``>=``,
 ``<``, ``<=``, ``-``, ``mod``, ``rem`` (except for the
 calls to ``=`` and ``/=`` operators for floating point types) if operands of a call are syntactically equivalent.
-The check for syntactical equivalence of operands is case-sensitive.

 This rule has no parameters.